SoftWiser-group/iTag/README.md

 **(2) tag correlation** meaning that the tags for a certain piece of textual content are often semantically correlated with each other,

 **(3) content-tag overlapping** meaning that the vocabularies of content and tags are overlapped

+## Citing
+If you find ITag useful in your research, we ask that you cite the following paper:
+`
+@inproceedings{
+ author = {Shijie Tang, Yuan Yao, Suwei Zhang, Feng Xu, Tianxiao Gu, Hanghang Tong, Xiaohui Yan, Jian Lu}, title = {An Integral Tag Recommendation Model for Textual Content}, booktitle = {Proceedings of the 33rd National Conference on Artificial Intelligence}, year = {2019},
+}
+`